What could you possibly gain from sitting in your kayak and paddling around?

 Not only does kayaking work your muscles, but it also burns a significant number of calories (…) your mental health will improve.

 Nonetheless, there are tons of benefits associated with this simple water sport.
 If you make it a routine, a few things in your life will change for the better.
 Not only does kayaking work your muscles, but it also burns a significant number of calories.
-Other than that, your mental health will improve.
+Other than that, kayaking is a great way to clear your mind.
+Your mental wellbeing will improve.

-Check out these little known benefits of kayaking.
+Check out these little known health benefits of kayaking.

 a.
 Kayaking Helps You Lose Weight